manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 ## **4. Bringup the real robot**

 The rUBot Mecanum real hardware is based on:
-- Arduino Mega with custom Shield to control the 4 Mecanum Wheels (and other sensors onboard in function of the application)
+- Robot base structure with 4 Mecanum wheels driven by DC-servomotors
 - 2D-Camera to generate front images
 - Lidar for Navigation with obstacle avoidance
+- Arduino Mega with custom Shield: to control the 4 Mecanum Wheels (and other sensors onboard in function of the application)
+- Rock5b Computer on-board: for high level control in ROS environment.
+He will also control directly the usb-camera and the Lidar.

 To Bingup our real robot we have to: